Skip to Main Content

 Next steps to finding the right mortgage

-Whatever your DTI is, it’s important you shop around for your mortgage loan.
+Whatever your DTI is, you must shop around for your mortgage loan.
 Terms, rates, and eligibility requirements can vary from one lender to the next, so considering a variety of lenders is critical if you want to find the right loan for your situation.

 Meet the expert: